emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 tunnel-based EAP method.

-This specification describes TEAPv1, and defines cryptographic derivations for TLS 1.2 and earlier.
+This specification describes TEAPv1, and defines cryptographic derivations for use with TLS 1.2.
 When TLS 1.3 is used, the definitions of cryptographic derivations in {{RFC9427}} MUST be used instead of the ones given here.

+Note that while it is technically possible to use TEAPv1 with TLS 1.0 and TLS 1.1, those protocols have been deprecated in {{RFC8996}}.
+As such, the definitions given here are only applicable for TLS 1.2, and for TLS 1.3.

 ## Specification Requirements